Canadian ex-diplomat's espionage trial in China ends, verdict due later

 China arrested Kovrig, a former diplomat, and fellow Canadian Michael Spavor in December 2018, soon after Canadian police detained Meng Wanzhou, chief financial officer of Chinese tech company Huawei Technologies, on a U.S. warrant.

-The trial came just days after the United States raised concerns over his case at tense talks with China in Alaska.
+The Kovrig trial came just days after the United States raised concerns over the cases at tense talks with China in Alaska.
+On Monday, Canadian and other diplomats were denied access to the hearing.

-State media outlet CCTV reported that Kovrig and his lawyer were in court and that the verdict, like the one for Spavor, who was tried on Friday, would be announced at a later date.
+William Klein, charge d’affaires of the U.S. embassy in China, told reporters outside the courthouse as he stood beside his Canadian counterpart that the United States would treat the cases of the two men “as if they were American citizens.”

-“We’ve requested access to Michael Kovrig’s hearing repeatedly but that access is being denied” for national security reasons, Jim Nickel, charge d’affaires of the Canadian embassy in China, told reporters outside the Beijing court after the trial began.
-“Now we see that the court process itself is not transparent.
-We’re very troubled by this.”
+Canadian Foreign Minister Marc Garneau said “the eyes of the world are on these cases” and thanked international partners for their support.

 In a show of solidarity, 28 diplomats from 26 countries, including the United States, Britain, Germany, Australia, Netherlands and Czech Republic, turned up outside the Beijing No. 2 Intermediate Court on Monday, where there was a heavy police presence.